Maleyka-gh/Maleyka-gh/README.md

 here is my ([resume](https://drive.google.com/file/d/1tb3_LwIv5-9M2Z1dz2ymwlfcNLxi4ntz/view?usp=drive_link))

 I am building my portfolio on GitHub.
 It is in progress...
-I'm excited to share that all code for the projects I have worked on, including my Master's thesis, will soon be accessible here, complete with Readme files to guide you through each one.
+I'm excited to share that all code for the projects I have worked on will soon be uploaded here, complete with Readme files to guide you through each one.

 #### 👤About Me
 I earned my master's degree from Cologne University of Applied Sciences in Germany, with a focus on Data Science.
-I'm a Data Scientist/ML engineer based in Germany, passionate about transforming large datasets into actionable insights and building predictive models to address real-world problems.
+Having engaged in various high-impact Data Science projects across Germany, I bring international experience and a keen eye for data exploration, preparation and analytical strategy formulation.
+My hands-on work during my master's thesis familiarized me with a spectrum of ML/DL algorithms, emphasizing both conventional and advanced data augmentation techniques, such as transformer models and CNN-based GANs.
-I have worked on various Data Science projects in Germany, both at national and international level and conducted extensive research and experimentation during my master's thesis in ML/DL algorithms, both standard & advanced data augmentation techniques (including transformer and CNN-based GANs).
+As I transition more towards data analysis and data engineering, I leverage my skills to craft data-driven solutions and optimize data workflows, turning complex data into strategic assets, bridging data science with robust engineering for real-world impact.

 #### 🌱 Projects